Browse by category

 Michael Byram (University of Durham, UK)

-Anthony J. Liddicoat (University of South Australia, Australia)
+Anthony J. Liddicoat (University of Warwick, UK)

 The overall aim of this series is to publish books which ultimately inform learning and teaching, but whose primary focus is on the analysis of intercultural relationships, whether in textual form or in people's experience.
 There are also books which deal directly with pedagogy, with the relationships between language learning and cultural learning, between processes inside the classroom and beyond.
 They all have in common a concern with the relationship between language and culture, and the development of intercultural communicative competence.